mozilla/legal-docs/en/formulaic_tos.md

 ### A. Creating an Account

-In order to view, store your queries and results, to view or run shared queries, or to share content of your own, you will need to create an account on the Service using your Google Account.
+In order to view, store your documents, queries and results, to view or run shared queries, or to share content of your own, you will need to create an account on the Service using your Google Account.
 You can create a Google Account on [Google’s signup page](https://accounts.google.com).
 More information about the information that we receive from Google, and how we use that information, is included in the Formulaic Privacy Notice.
 Google Accounts has its own [Privacy Notice](https://policies.google.com/privacy).

 ### B. Using the Service